jjnether/obsidian_backup/jnetherton/DA/Active Orders/117631 - Kennedy Space Center.md

 - Do I need to select delta for voltage sensing?
 Or do I just use VAY, VBY, etc
 - Am I ok to just treat one of the tie ways as normally closed?
 - Transfer trip fault isolation is referencing fault on the tie cable, right?
 Then just send a trip to isolate the tie cable
+- Any idea why we wired 52A/52B 3 times redundant to the relay for each source/tie way?
+	- Quote says:
+		- Ways 1 and 5 are equipped with quantity three auxiliary Form C contacts wired to the control cabinet for use by the control.
+		- Ways 2, 3 and 4 are equipped with quantity two auxiliary Form C contacts wired to the control cabinet for use by the control.